 Barcelona has a Mediterranean climate with mild, rainy winters and hot, sunny summers.
 Definitely pack an umbrella and a warm jacket if you are traveling to Barcelona in winter between December – February.

-If you’re traveling in summer, brace yourself for long lines and high humidity.
+If you’re traveling in summer, brace yourself for long queues, crowded places, and high humidity.

-To hit the sweet spot between warm weather, fewer crowds, and less expensive flights and accommodation, the best time to visit Barcelona is in the shoulder seasons.
+The best time to visit Barcelona is in the shoulder seasons to hit the sweet spot between warm weather, fewer crowds, and the best deals on flights and accommodation.
 These are April – May and September – October.

 This is not helpful Barcelona travel advice if you have kids in school!
-But if you can avoid the peak summer months of July – August then you definitely should.
-Book your vacation during spring break or as early in June as possible.
+But if you can avoid the peak summer months of July – August, you definitely should.

 Do you need to tip in Barcelona?